Core Aerator vs Verticutter

-Bottom line: When you want to improve soil conditions, use an aerator.
+When you want to improve soil conditions, use a hollow core aerator.
 When you want to grow a lot of grass seed, use a verticutter.
 When you just have a few bare spots, use a rake.
 It doesn’t have to be complicated.
 In any case, every fall season, over seed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator , Golf Course Starter or Loveland Supreme.